ohharsen/cse110-w21-group34/specs/adrs/0011-timer-hover.md

 ## Context and Problem Statement

-We were deciding on whether to use click or hover for showing help pane.
+We were deciding on whether to use click or hover for showing panes.

 ## Considered Options

 * Click
+  - Panes will come out on click
+  - Panes will be closed on second click
 * Hover
+  - Panes will come out on hover
+  - Panes will be closed off hover

 ## Decision Outcome